contiamo/operational-ui/src/ContextMenu/README.md

 </ContextMenu>
 ```

-It is also possible to detect a click outside the Context menu with a callback
+### Trigger a Callback on Outside Click

-### Get a callback triggered on click outside of the Context menu
+It is also possible to detect a click outside the `ContextMenu` and do something as below.
+Open the context menu and click outside to see this behavior.

 ```jsx
 import * as React from "react"